poult-lab/daily-word/english_words_ learning.md

 02.mung bean /mʌŋ biːn/

 [n] "erect bushy annual widely cultivated in warm regions of India and Indonesia and United States for forage and especially its edible seeds"

+03.erect /ɪˈrekt/

+[adj] Stand with your arms by your side and your head erect.

+"in a vertical position"

+[v] The church was erected in 1582.

+"to build sth"